Markolf Niemz: Biography and Work

+Philosophical and Religious Thoughts

-Niemz is also involved in a new branch of mortality research, the so-called near-death experiences.
-With his scientific novel Lucy mit c (Books on Demand, 2005), he became well known to a wide audience for comparing near-death experiences with relativistic effects predicted by Albert Einstein.
-Niemz teaches that eternity is at the speed of light when all distances turn zero.
-He also comes up with a new, physical explanation of near-death experiences: If some part of us plunges into the light while we die, the so-called searchlight effect lets us perceive a dark tunnel with a bright light at the other end.
+Niemz also addresses a new branch of mortality research, the so-called near-death experiences.
+With his scientific novel Lucy mit c (Books on Demand, 2005), he became well known to a wide audience for comparing near-death experiences with effects in Albert Einstein's theory of relativity.
+Niemz comes up with a new, physical explanation of near-death experiences: The so-called searchlight effect makes us perceive a dark tunnel with a bright light at the other end.
 Light itself is cosmic memory and provides the life review that is frequently reported by the dying.

 Niemz' novel Lucy mit c was the first self-published book ever to appear on the German non-fiction bestseller list Gong.
-Also Lucy im Licht (Droemer, 2007), the second volume of his Lucy trilogy, and Bin ich, wenn ich nicht mehr bin?
-(Kreuz, 2011) turned into German bestsellers.
-From the royalties of his Lucy trilogy, Niemz founded the charitable and non-profit foundation Stiftung Lucys Kinder.
-This foundation serves to ensure that also children from the poorest countries in this world will get access to love and understanding.
+Lucy im Licht (Droemer, 2007), the second volume of his Lucy trilogy, and Bin ich, wenn ich nicht mehr bin?
+(Kreuz, 2011) also turned into German bestsellers.
+With the royalties of his Lucy trilogy, Niemz founded the charitable and non-profit foundation Stiftung Lucys Kinder.
+The foundation is committed to ensuring that children from the poorest countries in this world also have access to love and understanding.

 In his book Seeing Our World Through Different Eyes (Wipf & Stock, 2020), Niemz invites us to understand the world through the Eastern concept of Advaita (in English: non-duality).
 Many terms that we conceive as opposing (space and time, being and becoming, chicken and egg, creator and creation) would actually be two sides of the same coin.
-Niemz is suggesting to not speak of the nouns "space" and "time", but rather of the adjectives "spatial" and "temporal".
-These would be properties of matter.

 In his book Wie geht leben?
-(Allegria, 2021), Niemz is even going one step further and offers an interesting alternative to bypass dualism.
-He is converting nouns in our language systematically into verb forms.
+(Allegria, 2021), Niemz goes even one step further and solves the duality.
+He replaces nouns with verb forms.
 Viruses, bacteria, and cancer cells would primarily be processes rather than objects: an informing ("vir-ing"), an acting ("bacteri-ing"), and a miscommunicating ("cancer-ing").
-Niemz even conceives humans and God as verb forms.
-By doing so, he closely follows his master Alfred North Whitehead.
+Niemz even conceives us human beings and God as verb forms.
+By doing so, he closely follows Alfred North Whitehead and his philosophy of organism.